12 FAQs on selling technique.

 - Consider offering credit terms, or breaking the sale down into smaller 'affordable' deals.

 - Trade a discount for something in return, such as larger volumes or a longer contract period.

-11. What do I do if the customer says no?
+11. What should I do if the customer says no to making a purchase?